 It is important to make some clear distinctions in the language regarding the kind of love you are referring to.
-Let’s go through some different ways to say I love you in German.
+Let’s go through some different ways to say “I love you” in German.

-This means I am in love with you, or I have fallen in love with you.
-These are genuine words of affection, which is quite like the pre-step of using the L-word, but a little less serious as dropping the bomb right away.
+This phrase means “I am in love with you” or “I have fallen in love with you.”
+These are genuine words of affection, which is quite like the pre-step of using the L-word, but a little less serious as saying “I love you” right away.

-It means something like ‘Love ya.’This one is adorable.
-It’s like a kind of puppy love.
+It means something like “Love ya.”
+This phrase is adorable – it’s like a kind of puppy love.
 Kids use it a lot when they express their love to a friend or family member, and it’s commonly used amongst close friends.

-Cool cats say, ‘I’m into you.’
-If the relationship is still in its early days and if only love weren’t so scary, instead of saying ‘Ich habe mich in dich verliebt,’ which is pretty bold and the pre-phase of Ich liebe Dich; you could rather play it cool with the phrase ‘Ich steh’ auf dich,’ which means, harmlessly, ‘I’m into you.’
-To be fair it’s more German high school talk and first love anxiety related.
+Cool cats say, “I’m into you.”
+If the relationship is still in its early days, instead of saying “Ich habe mich in dich verliebt,” (which is pretty bold and the pre-phase of Ich liebe Dich), you could rather play it cool with the phrase “Ich steh’ auf dich,” which means, harmlessly, “I’m into you.”
+To be fair, it’s more German high school talk and first love anxiety-related phrase.
 Adults wouldn’t really say that to one another.

-You are the love of my life.
-Now, who doesn’t wanna hear that?!
+“You are the love of my life.”
+Now, who doesn’t wanna hear that?
 This phrase is, without doubt, the most romantic and most committing one to say to your partner.
 If you hear that, you know the wedding bells are ringing.

-lieben is the verb “to love” in the German language.
+Lieben is the verb “to love” in the German language.
 The direct object — that is, the person you love — takes the accusative case.